Bat Ye'or: Reception

 According to historian Niall Ferguson, "future historians will one day regard her coinage of the term 'Eurabia' as prophetic.
 Those who wish to live in a free society must be eternally vigilant.
 Bat Ye'or's vigilance is unrivalled."
 Jewish British writer David Pryce-Jones called her a "Cassandra, a brave and far-sighted spirit."

-Ye'or's Eurabia theory gathered additional media attention when it was quoted and praised by the perpetrator of the 2011 Norway massacre Anders Behring Breivik in his manifesto released on the day of the attacks.
+Ye'or's Eurabia theory gathered additional media attention when it was quoted and praised by Anders Behring Breivik, the perpetrator of the 2011 Norway attacks, in his manifesto released on the day of the attacks.
 Ye'or expressed regret that Breivik took inspiration from her writings.
-Breivik has later admitted that he in reality is a neo-Nazi, who only in later years exploited counter-jihad writings.
+Breivik later stated that he read and admired the work of Adolf Hitler as a teenager before he was later influenced by counter-jihad writings.
+In a Haaretz profile, Adi Schwartz likened her book on Eurabia to the Protocols of the Elders of Zion.
+Eurabia: The Euro Arab Axis has been cited as a probable inspiration for Renaud Camus's Great Replacement conspiracy theory.